act65/mdps/README.md

 This is an attmept to get some better intution about [MDPs](https://en.wikipedia.org/wiki/Markov_decision_process).
-Their properties, geometry, dynamics...
+Their properties; structure, geometry, dynamics, ...?

 This work is a mixture of;